 A: “There would be a lot of things that would be a concern if things happened.”

-This was the first year CPAW changed to selling tags through an online system.
+This was the first year CPW changed to selling tags through an online system.
 Chick says the agency has some takeaways to implement for next year’s license process.

 “When we are talking about duplicates, there is a good chance that either myself and or some of my staff will probably go to their printing office and do some level of quality assurance after they have done their quality assurance to be sure that what is being sent out is sent out appropriately,” said Chick.

-If someone does make the decision to shoot an extra animal with an invalid tag, CPAW said that would be handled by law enforcement and could be considered poaching.
+If someone does make the decision to shoot an extra animal with an invalid tag, CPW said that would be handled by law enforcement and could be considered poaching.